 It is a powder keg and it's ready to blow.

-And if it blows over there, we're gonna have to go in somewhere.
+And if it blows over there, we're going to have to go in somewhere.

-You're gonna the Iranians are hellbent on controlling that region, including Saudi Arabia.
+The Iranians are hell-bent on controlling that region, including Saudi Arabia.

-We're gonna have to go in there to make sure the oil fields in that region do not come totally on the under the control of militant radical Islamists like Ahmadinejad and bin Laden disciples and so forth.
+We're going to have to go in there to make sure the oil fields in that region do not come totally under the control of militant radical Islamists like Ahmadinejad and bin Laden disciples and so forth.

-If the Democrats win the presidency in 08, and whoever it is believes the same thing Edwards is saying here today.
+If the Democrats win the presidency in 08 and whoever it is believes the same thing Edwards is saying here today, within what would you think, five years?

-Five years, what everybody's been saying is going to happen in that region is gonna happen, it's gonna go blow, it's gonna go sky high.
+Five years, what everybody's been saying is going to happen in that region is going to happen.

-Because the Iranians, somebody is gonna get the impression if these guys win that we're not gonna stop them.
+Because the Iranian, somebody is going to get the impression if these guys win it, that we're not going to stop them.

 There's no global war on terror.

-The Democrats are supporting Democrats in the last election, so were Al Qaeda types, Al Zawahiri.
+The Democrats are supporting Democrats in the last election.

-And once we get Bush out of the equation, it's gonna be peace and light.
+And once we get Bush out of the equation, it's going to be peace and light.

-If the Democrats and the media would just either shut up or put on their proper patriotism hats and understand that this is in the best interest and the national security interest of the United States, do you realize what unity in our media every day, unity from Capitol Hill, Democrats and Republicans would do to that situation?
+If the Democrats and the media would just either shut up or put on their proper patriotism hats and understand that this is in the best interest and the national security interests of the United States, do you realize what unity in our media every day, unity from Capitol Hill, Democrats and Republicans, would do to that situation?

 The Democrats and the media are enabling all this hatred for America because they're spewing it themselves.